Skip to Content

 ©belikova/123RF.COM

 Taste Test at the Coca-Cola Store: Buy the sampler tray of popular sodas from various countries around the world at the Coca-Cola Store.
-You’ll enjoy watching your kid’s facial expressions as they realize what tastes good elsewhere, doesn’t always agree with our flavor palate.
+You’ll learn that popular flavors from around the world don’t always agree with our palate.

 Trapeze performer gets ready to grab the bar and swing